-Assemblywoman Annette Quijano has earned the reputation of a champion legislator, tackling the various issues one faces in daily life.
-She understands the challenges middle-class families must overcome and has worked tirelessly to improve the lives of seniors, veterans, women, children and workers.
+Assemblywoman Annette Quijano has represented the 20th Legislative District since 2008 and has earned the reputation of a champion legislator, tackling the various issues people face in daily life.
+She understands the challenges middle-class families must overcome and works tirelessly to improve the lives of seniors, veterans, women, children and workers.

-Her career began as a young teen advocate successfully organizing a grassroots campaign to dispute a local cable company’s decision to eliminate Spanish language programming.
-This led to a growing recognition and her election as board member of the Puerto Rican Congress of New Jersey (PRC).
-While in the PRC, she rose through the ranks to become their youngest Vice-President.
+Her career began as a teen advocate organizing a grassroots campaign to dispute a local cable company’s decision to eliminate Spanish language programming.
+This led to a growing recognition and her election as the youngest board member of the Puerto Rican Congress of New Jersey (PRC).
+While in the PRC, she became their youngest Vice-President.

-Quijano was one of two legislators selected statewide to participate in the State Legislative Leaders Foundation’s 2011 Emerging Leaders Program which recognizes future leaders in their respective states.
-She also serves as Vice Chair on the Board of Hispanic Caucus Chairs, Chairperson of the Hispanic Delegations on Racial Equity, an initiative of the National Conference of State Legislators (NCSL) funded by the Kellogg’s Foundation.
-She is a member of the New Jersey Association for Justice, the National Association for the Advancement of Colored People (NAACP), the NJ State Bar Association, the Women’s Political Caucus of New Jersey, the National Alliance for Hispanic Health, Latinas United for Political Empowerment (LUPE), and the National Association of Latino Elected and Appointed Officials (NALEO).
-Quijano is also a member of the he Urban League of Union County, the Portuguese Club of Elizabeth, and the NAACP chapters located in Elizabeth and Roselle.
-In addition to these memberships, she’s an Honorary Girl Scout.
+Later in her career, Quijano served as Governor’s Counsel for Governors Codey, McGreevey, and Corzine.
+She was selected to the Assembly in 2008, and became Chairwoman of the Assembly Homeland Security Committee from 2011-2018.
+She also served as Vice Chair on the Board of Hispanic Caucus Chairs and Chairperson of the Hispanic Delegation on Racial Equity, an initiative of the National Conference of State Legislators (NCSL) funded by the Kellogg’s Foundation.
+She is a member of the National Association for the Advancement of Colored People (NAACP), the NJ State Bar Association, the Women’s Political Caucus of New Jersey, Latinas United for Political Empowerment (LUPE), and the National Association of Latino Elected and Appointed Officials (NALEO).
+The Assemblywoman is also a Red Cross Volunteer, and an Honorary Girl Scout.